Medina County Mosquito Treatment Program

 MEDINA COUNTY HEALTH DEPARTMENT

 The Health Department conducts a yearly county-wide mosquito control program.
 The program includes: public education on mosquitoes, West Nile virus, and protection measures; and application of a bacterial larvacide to control mosquito larvae in storm water catch basins, roadside ditches, and other standing water areas.
 The Health Department does not conduct spraying for adult mosquitoes.
 Local communities that have had past spraying programs may continue to provide this activity.

-A total of 121 cases were reported in Ohio for 2012.
-While none of these were reported in Medina County, a total of 34 cases were reported in the five (5) counties that surround Medina County.
-There were seven (7) deaths in Ohio attributed to West Nile Virus in 2012.
-Nationwide, there were 243 deaths in 2012 attributed to West Nile Virus disease in people, including 114 deaths have been reported for 2013.
+A total of 21 cases were reported in Ohio for 2013.
+While none of these were reported in Medina County, a total of 5 cases were reported in the five (5) counties that surround Medina County.
+There were three (3) deaths in Ohio attributed to West Nile Virus in 2013.
+Nationwide, a total of 2,374 cases of West Nile Virus disease in people, including 114 deaths have been reported for 2013.

 For more information on mosquitoes and West Nile Virus, contact us or visit the Ohio Department of Health web site.

 Have a suggestion for our website?
 Are you having a problem with the website?
 Share your thoughts here.